 Have a yearning for some local flavor?
 Little Steps’ foodies have eaten their way through the city to share the best dim sum and authentic Canto restaurants for families.
 Whether you’re after modern, MSG-free Cha Chaan Tang favorites, traditional dim sum cart service, or al fresco vegetarian cuisine, Little Steps has you covered.
-Enjoy some of Hong Kong’s best dim sum restaurants!
+Enjoy some of Hong Kong’s best dim sum restaurants that kids and families love!

 Dim sum – but not as you know it.
 Dim Sum Library (from the creative folks at Aqua Group) offers dim sum favorites with a twist, incorporating new ingredients, unusual textures, and surprising flavors, all creatively presented.
 This trendy eatery has two outlets in Hong Kong, one in Pacific Place and the second at Elements Mall - perfect places to window shop and work off the calories after a heavy meal.
 Dim sum is served all day long in the comfortable yet elegant settings, and Mahjong tables are set up at the restaurant's back for diners who fancy a game post-meal!